brenodupin/gdt/GDICT_FILE_SPECIFICATION.md

 ...
 ```

-The parser `gdt.read_gdt()` will convert this into a `GeneDict` object with the same structure as the following Python code:
+The parser `gdt.read_gdict()` will convert this into a `GeneDict` object with the same structure as the following Python code:

 ```python
 import gdt